30040482/Contact-Card/Timeline.md

     How did Luis get invited to Banya SF?
     How often does Banya SF work with those from Twist SF?
     How did Luis get rescued by the bosses of Twist SF?
-    What stood out to the bosses upon meeting Luis?
+    What stood out to the Russian bosses upon meeting Luis?

 Questions for Miguel Soberanis